Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.8.3
+Announcing python-blosc 1.9.0
 =============================

 What is new?
 ============

-This is a quick release to fix a missing pyproject.toml that prevented to install the skbuild dependency.
+In this release we got rid of support for Python 2.7 and 3.5.
+Also, we fixed the copy of the leftovers of a chunk when its size is not a multiple of the typesize.
+Although this is a very unusual situation, it can certainly happen (e.g. https://github.com/Blosc/python-blosc/issues/220).
-Also, sources for C-Blosc v1.17.2 have been included.
+Finally, sources for C-Blosc v1.18.1 have been included.

 For more info, you can have a look at the release notes in: